 12. Stop Procrastinating

-Studies show that procrastination worsens your overall performance at work and reduces psychological well-being.
+Studies show that procrastination worsens your overall performance at work and reduces your psychological well-being.

 Putting off performing your task, even if it is a project you despise, will not make it go away.
 You might as well get it out of the way.